 Catastrophic Leave Use

-- All earned paid time off must be exhausted before catastrophic leave donations may be applied to the recipient’s leave balances.
+- All earned paid time off must be exhausted by the recipient before catastrophic leave donations may be applied to their leave balances.

 - Total donations received or used cannot exceed the 90 working day LTD waiting period and must be used within one year from when the need for leave began.

-- Any donations not used within one year of initial request will expire.
+- Any donations not used within one year of the initial request will expire.

 - Employees may only apply for catastrophic leave donations one time per 12 month period for the same injury or illness.

 - Donations used by an employee each pay period cannot exceed the employee's regularly scheduled hours of work.

 - Once catastrophic leave donations utilized on an intermittent basis are exhausted, employees may not reapply for donations until 12 months have passed since the original request.

 - Donated leave hours are not applied retroactively to unpaid time that occurred prior to the catastrophic leave request.